Bel Air Real Estate & Community Information

 With the close proximity to UCLA and Westwood, theaters and cultural events are in abundance.
 You can find film festivals, museums, and a vibrant college community.
 Many of the structures of the UCLA Hannah Carter Japanese Garden were originally built in Japan and then reconstructed in Bel Air.

 In 1961, a fire swept through the communities of Bel Air and Brentwood.
-Many celebrities and politicians stayed behind to fight the fire away from their homes, but many were not successful.
-At the end of the battle, the fire took over 16,000 acres and nearly 500 homes.
 For this reason, many of Bel Air’s existing homes were built during or after the mid-1960s.

 Bel Air Location

 Bel Air has the advantage of being centrally located.
 Living in Bel Air gives you easy access to Los Angeles's freeways, to the Valley, to Santa Monica and Malibu, and to Beverly Hills and West Hollywood.
-Conveniently located 17 miles from the heart of downtown Los Angeles, moving into a Bel Air home creates the feeling of being sheltered from the hustle of the city, while it is only minutes from Sunset Boulevard.
+Conveniently located about 15 miles from the heart of downtown Los Angeles, moving into a Bel Air home creates the feeling of being sheltered from the hustle of the city, while only being minutes from lively Sunset Boulevard.

 View Larger Map